-Business Plan Format (5 points)
+Formatting (5 points)

-- the name of the company the business plan represents
+- Name of the company

-- the name/s of all team members
+- Names of all team members

-Company Overview (10 Points)
+4) Company Overview (10 Points)

-Product or Service Description (10 Points)
+5) Product or Service Description (10 Points)

 What are the features and benefits of the product or service?
 Explain why it is better than that of the competitors.
 Identify current stage of development.
 Photos, drawings, or graphics of the product or service are encouraged.
 Please ensure images are compressed before placing them into the document.

-Management Team (5 Points)
+6) Management Team (5 Points)

 State the backgrounds and roles of key individuals in the company.
 Elaborate on their history and their ability to work effectively as a team.
 Explain the company’s organizational structure and personnel needs.

-Market and Competitive Analysis (10 Points)
+8) Market and Competitive Analysis (10 Points)

 Define your target market and your sales approach.
 State the growth trends and key driving forces of the industry; assesses the competitive environment; shows market acceptance for the product or service.

-Critical Risks (5 Points)
+9) Critical Risks (5 Points)

 What are major internal and external critical risks that could threaten your business?
 How would you address them?

-Financials (5 Points)
+10) Financials (5 Points)

 Include both a statement of what funds are needed and an income statement.